smartcrib/password-scrambler-ws/README.md

 20. now you can start the service manually:
     - **sudo /etc/init.d/scribrestfull start**
     - **sudo /etc/init.d/scribmanager start**
+21. at the end you can uninstall python-dev as it is not needed any more: **sudo apt-get remove python-dev**

 Enabling HTTPS
 ==============
-21. Install a web server that supports HTTPS
+22. Install a web server that supports HTTPS
     - **sudo apt-get install python-cherrypy3**
-22. Install OpenSSL for Python
+23. Install OpenSSL for Python
     - **sudo apt-get install python-openssl**
-23. Create a certificate and a private key - the command will ask you for some details - we show input for our test
+24. Create a certificate and a private key - the command will ask you for some details - we show input for our test
     - **sudo openssl req -new -x509 -keyout scrambler.pem -out scrambler.pem -days 3650 -nodes**
     -   Country Name (2 letter code) [AU]:GB
     -   State or Province Name (full name) [Some-State]:Cambridgesire